Why this Academy?

 When can I join?

-New people can join 2x a year (Jan 15th, Sept 1st).
+New people can join 1x a year (Jan 15th).
 Basic classes are offered 2 times per year.
 More specific classes are offered once a year.
-The first class will start in 2019.
+The first class started in 2019.
+We are open for applications for Jan 2020.